 That is why more child care institutions strive to include emotional intelligence-oriented activities to foster interpersonal communication among the children attending their classes.
-For instance, experts from Enoggera child care centre focus on tasks that foster a sense of self and a better understanding of others, as well as social situations with their peers where they can express empathy.
+For instance, some child care centers focus on tasks that foster a sense of self and a better understanding of others, as well as social situations with their peers where they can express empathy.

 It’s essential to provide your kids with multiple environments that inspire and teach empathy especially while they are still malleable, as they will form their behavior based on numerous social situations they encounter.